animetosho/ParPar/xor_depends/info.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may notice that there are “duplicate” XOR operations above, which can be
-eliminated, reducing 9 XOR operations to 6, for example:
+eliminated, reducing 9 XOR operations to 5, for example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 w = a^b^c
 x = w^d
-temp = b^d
-y = temp^c
+y = x^a
-z = temp^a
+z = x^c
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finding these common sub-sequences, in an efficient manner (i.e. not make the
-JIT code rather slow), is somewhat a challenge.
+JIT code rather slow), is somewhat of a challenge.
 I’m not sure what good
 strategies exist, but I’ve investigated the following heuristics, with the
 average number of XOR operations performed per 256 byte block (including the XOR
 into destination, for the 16 bit GF):